Should your remote team members choose when and how they work? Where should you draw the line when it comes to flexible work?

 The primary purpose of giving workers freedom to define how they work is to boost employee engagement.
 That means making them comfortable and keeping them happy and satisfied.

-But employee autonomy can also work wonders for your scheduling process, especially if you favor a flexible work schedule.
+But employee autonomy can also work wonders for your scheduling process, especially if you favor a flexible schedule.

-If you allow workers to determine their working hours and how they handle assignments, they’ll be more efficient.
+If you allow workers to determine their hours and how they handle assignments, they’ll be more efficient.

-So, don’t just support a flexible work schedule on paper only.
+So, don’t just support a flexible schedule on paper only.
 Trust workers to make good use of their time.

 You can’t ever oversell the role of communication in successful remote teams.
 Getting work-from-home employees to stay in touch is among the most challenging tasks for managers.